 ACCEPTED CORPS MEMBERS

-We currently place Corps members in preventive care, residential care, and foster care agencies throughout New York City’s five boroughs, in addition to Westchester County.
+Children’s Corps members are placed with NYC child welfare agencies.
+Corps Members may be placed in prevention, foster care, or residential programs.
+Placements are located throughout New York City’s five boroughs, in addition to Westchester County.

 We strive to guarantee every Corps member a placement.
 However, it is possible that due to unanticipated factors such as budgetary constraints on our agency partners, placement may be in a different agency than originally assigned.